 Example: "Off the reservation"

-Meaning in Current Usage: Gone beyond the boundaries of control, acceptable behaviour or thought.
+Meaning in modern usage: Gone beyond the boundaries of control, acceptable behaviour or thought.

 2. Sexist Language

 Meaning in modern usage: This person has courage, bravery or boldness.

 Example: Sarah has got balls saying that straight to the manager's face.

 Why it's offensive: Whether used to describe a man or a woman, it implies that psychological strength is a trait associated with masculinity.
 Conversely, compare it the use of "pussy" (slang for the female vagina), which implies weakness or lack of courage.
 These terms are some of the most glaringly obvious examples of ingrained gender-biased slang.

 Meaning in modern usage: He/she makes most of the decisions.